samaneh-hesabi/Predictive_Docker_Linear_Regression/README.md

 - Open VS Code and press Ctrl+Shift+P.
 - Select "Dev Containers: Attach to Running Container…".
 - Choose the container named "your-project_container".
 A new VS Code window will be opened.
 - In VS Code, press open folder.
 Then, in the top box, you will see /root.
 Delete root to see app.
-Finally, you will see all your project files, including aaa.py and bbb.ipynb.
+Finally, you will see all your project files, including data_prep.py and exploratory_analysis.ipynb.

 ### 3.10.
 Step 10: Run the Python Script

 In the VS Code terminal (inside the container), run:

 ```
-python aaa.py
+python data_prep.py
 ```

 You should see the expected output (for example, "hi").

 ### 3.11.
 Step 11: Work with Jupyter Notebooks in VS Code

-- Open bbb.ipynb in VS Code.
+- Open exploratory_analysis.ipynb in VS Code.
 - In VS Code, install the following extensions: Docker, Dev Containers, Python, Jupyter.
 - VS Code will prompt you to select a kernel.
 Choose the Python kernel that is specified in the Dockerfile.
 The Libraries that have been listed in the requirements.txt and installed in the docker will be run automatically.
 - Now you can run and edit cells directly in VS Code.